Starlink in the Russo-Ukrainian war: Motives

 SpaceX CEO Elon Musk has vowed against the use of his company's Starlink for the military.
 He has openly declared that Starlink was not meant to be involved in wars, citing peaceful activities like entertainment or online school instead of drone strikes.
 Gwynne Shotwell, President of SpaceX and Starlink, largely aligns to this viewpoint.

 Starlink legal documents claim it is not for use in weaponry as a military use of Starlink brings it under US export control laws like the International Traffic in Arms Regulations (ITAR) or the Export Administration Regulations (EAR).

-On February 8, 2023 Gwynne Shotwell, President of Starlink, announced that the company had taken measures to prevent the use of Starlink service to control combat drones.
+On February 8, 2023 Shotwell announced that the company had taken measures to prevent the use of Starlink service to control combat drones.
 SpaceX restricted the licensing of Starlink communication technology to exclude direct military use of Starlink on weapon systems, such as the Ukraine use of Starlink antennas on uncrewed surface vehicles.
 The same month, Elon Musk reiterated on Twitter "We will not enable escalation of conflict that may lead to WW3".

 Ukrainians commanders had previously hypothesized that SpaceX could not selectively disable Starlink terminals used for drone strikes, forcing SpaceX to either ignore the issue or to switch off all terminals and start negotiating with the Pentagon for a military contract.

 Shotwell has stated that "Ukrainians have leveraged [Starlink] in ways that were unintentional and not part of any agreement", as the free service was intended for humanitarian and defense purposes such as "providing broadband internet to hospitals, banks and families affected by Russia's invasion".
 Shotwell explained that her company agreed with Ukraine's military using Starlink for communications but never intended to have them use it as a weapon.
 She added "But then they started putting them on f---ing drones trying to blow up Russian ships.
 I’m happy to donate services for ambulances and hospitals and mothers [...]
 But it’s wrong to pay for military drone strikes."

 Shotwell's statement drew criticism from supporters and politicians of Ukraine such as President Volodymyr Zelenskyy and Mykhailo Podolyak.
 A Ukrainian military official called her statement "strange" given that the country's use of Starlink as a combat tool is well-established.
 Podolyak commented that companies had to decide if they were "on the side of the right to freedom" or "on the Russian Federation's side and its 'right' to kill and seize territories".